pantheon-systems/documentation/source/docs/articles/sites/backups/backup-creation.md

 ## Overview

 Pantheon makes backups of an environment a simple and easy one-click operation.
 A backup is made up of three separate archives: a _database_ backup, a _files_ backup, and a _code_ backup.

 **Note**: Backups need to be run separately for each environment (dev, test and live).
 If you have changes in SFTP mode that you have not committed, these changes WILL BE LOST and there will be no way to recover them.
-The backups are based on the code currently in the git log.
+The backups are based on the code currently in the Git log.

 ## Steps

-1. Start your backup in the Backups tab by pressing the **Create New Backup** button.
+1. Start your backup in the Backups tab by clicking **Create New Backup**.
 2. Relax as your backup is made.
 Track it in the progress indicator.
 3. After completion, you can access your backups.